sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 ### Deploy the frontend

-The final step is to deploy our Angular app to Azure, and for that we will use the Angular CLI with the `@azure/ng-deploy` package:
+The final step is to deploy our Angular app to Azure.
+For that we will use the Angular CLI with the `@azure/ng-deploy` package:

 ```sh
 # Make sure to use the storage account name created previously
 $ ng add @azure/ng-deploy --resourceGroup catfacts --account catfacts
 ```

-You will be prompted to log in your Azure account, then you will need to choose the same subscription used for the creating the resources previously.
+You will be prompted to log in to your Azure account, then you will need to choose the same subscription used for creating the resources previously.

 As we want to reuse the same storage account we used for the backend, we have to enable static website hosting on it with this command: